icesun/HPComponents/README.md

-# buslead3x_workbook_tool
+# CORPINN1x_VPC

-This is a workbook tool developed for UQx Buslead3x.
+This is a 'value prposition canvas' tool developed for UQx CORPINN1x.
+It will be multiple used in Module 4, Module 7 and Module 8.

 ## Get Started